Skip to content

 3. Relaunch the web browser.

-Repair Microsoft Edge
+Method 5: Repair Microsoft Edge App on Windows PC

-Many apps have a built-in repair functionality that Edge could use to fix their associated issues and errors.
-Likewise, Edge also boasts this feature which you can use right from Windows Settings without even launching the browser.
+Many apps have a built-in repair functionality that could be used to fix their associated issues and errors.
+Likewise, Edge boasts this feature, which you can use right from Windows Settings without launching the browser.
+Here are steps to repair the Edge browser:

 1. Head over to the Start menu and search Apps & Features.

-2. Select the Microsoft Edge browser, and click on the Modify button that appears.
+2. Select the Microsoft Edge browser and click on the Modify button that appears.

 Modify Microsoft Edge browser App and FeatureYou shall now get the User Account Control prompt.